dbrgn/django-tabination/README.rst

 *django-tabination* is a lightweight (~50 SLOC) Django 1.4+ library that enables you to easily build your own tab navigation based on class based views.

+It supports code based creation of tabs directly in your views, conditional displaying/hiding of a tab, translation of the tab labels, multi-level tab navigations and more.

 Docs
 ----